News & trends

 5-step budget tracking lifecycle: Tender, Budget, Committed, Actual, Forecast

-Once the budget is set, procurement converts budget lines into real financial commitments.
-This is where the budget moves from a plan to a live financial instrument – and where many teams lose visibility.
+Once the budget is set, procurement converts budget lines into real commitments.
+This is where the budget becomes a live financial instrument – and where many teams lose visibility.

 From Budget to Orders

 Each budget line becomes one or more procurement packages.
-The commercial team issues subcontractor tenders, evaluates returns, negotiates, and places orders.
-The moment an order is issued, that budget line has a committed value – even though no invoice has arrived yet.
+The team tenders, evaluates, negotiates, and places orders.
+The moment an order is issued, that budget line has a committed value – even though no invoice has arrived.

-This distinction is critical.
-A budget line with a £200,000 allowance and a £180,000 committed order has a £20,000 saving – but only if you track committed costs separately from actuals.
-Without commitment tracking, that £20,000 only becomes visible when the final invoice is processed months later.
+A budget line with £200k allowance and a £180k committed order has a £20k saving – but only if you track committed costs separately from actuals.
+Without commitment tracking, that saving only surfaces when the final invoice arrives months later.

 The Four Budget States